-Mother's Day Gift Guide for Apple Lovers
+Back to School Gift Guide for Apple Lovers

 Beats

 Apple's new AirPods are great if you don't mind the current 6-week wait.
 Otherwise, the same terrific connection technology is also available in Beats, and in several different designs.
-Mom prefer over-the-ear to in-ear?
+Does the student in your life prefer over-the-ear to in-ear?
 Not a problem with the Solo!
-And, if she wants noise-canceling, check out Bose.
+And, if your student wants noise-canceling for those un-interupted study sessions, check out Bose.

 UE Boom 2